 Modify the Basin Plan in Chapter 3 Water Quality Objectives under the heading, “Water Quality Objectives for Inland Surface Waters, Chemical Constituents” as follows:

-Water Quality Objectives For Surface Waters
+Water Quality Objectives for Surface Waters

-Waters shall not contain chemical constituents in concentrations that adversely affect beneficial uses…
+Waters shall not contain chemical constituents in concentrations that adversely affect beneficial uses.

-At a minimum, unless there is an approved site specific objective, surface water designated for use as domestic or municipal supply (MUN) shall not contain concentrations of chemical constituents in excess of the maximum contaminant levels (MCLs) specified in the following provisions of Title 22 of the California Code of Regulations (Title 22), which are incorporated by reference into this plan: Tables 64431-A (Inorganic Chemicals) and 64431-B (Fluoride) of section 64431, and Table 64444-A (Organic Chemicals) of section 64444, and Tables 64449-A (Secondary Maximum Contaminant levels-Consumer Acceptance Limits) and 64449-B (Secondary Maximum Contaminant Levels-Ranges) and of Section 64449.
+At a minimum, unless there is an approved site-specific objective, surface water designated for use as domestic or municipal supply (MUN) shall not contain concentrations of chemical constituents in excess of the maximum contaminant levels (MCLs) specified in the following provisions of Title 22 of the California Code of Regulations (Title 22), which are incorporated by reference into this plan: Tables 64431-A (Inorganic Chemicals) and 64431-B (Fluoride) of section 64431, and Table 64444-A (Organic Chemicals) of section 64444, and Tables 64449-A (Secondary Maximum Contaminant levels-Consumer Acceptance Limits) and 64449-B (Secondary Maximum Contaminant Levels-Ranges) and of Section 64449.
 This incorporation-by-reference is prospective, including future changes to the incorporated provisions as the changes take effect.
 At a minimum, water designated for use as domestic or municipal supply (MUN) shall not contain lead in excess of 0.015 mg/l.
 The Central Valley Water Board acknowledges that specific treatment requirements are imposed by state and federal drinking water regulations on the consumption of surface waters under specific circumstances.
 Some MCLs may not be appropriate as an untreated surface water objective without filtration or consideration of site-specific factors.
 To protect all beneficial uses the Central Valley Water Board may apply limits more stringent than MCLs.

 The annual average of sample results will be used to evaluate compliance with the Secondary Maximum Contaminant Levels identified in Tables 64449-A or 64449-B.

 In addition, for surface waters designated MUN the concentration of chemical constituents shall not exceed the “secondary maximum contaminant level” specified in Title 22, Table 64449-A or the “Upper” level specified in Table 64449-B, unless otherwise authorized by the Central Valley Water Board in accordance with the provisions of Title 22, section 64449 et seq.
-Constituent concentrations ranging to the “Upper” level in Table 64449-B are acceptable if it is demonstrated that it is not reasonable or feasible to achieve lower levels; in addition, constituents ranging to the “Short Term” level in Table 64449-B may be authorized on a temporary basis consistent with the provisions of section 64449(d)(3), pending construction of treatment facilities or development of new water sources
+Constituent concentrations ranging to the “Upper” level in Table 64449-B are acceptable if it is demonstrated that it is not reasonable or feasible to achieve lower levels.

 Modify the Basin Plan in Chapter 3 Water Quality Objectives under the heading, “Water Quality Objectives for Ground Waters, Chemical Constituents” as follows:

-Water Quality Objectives For Groundwaters
+Water Quality Objectives for Ground Waters

 Chemical Constituents